l-gorka/Django-Library-Management/README.md

 ### 0.24

-+ Added pre_delete signal to make book aviable for loan again, after order associated with with the book has been deleted.
++ Added pre_delete signal to make book aviable for loan again, after order associated with the book has been deleted.

 ### 0.25